 We approached the audit by deciding on a sample of pages to test, based upon our most commonly accessed services and which fairly represented the range of content available on this website.

 The test identified 32 accessibility issues, which we then worked with a specialist developer to resolve.

 The site was retested on 29 September 2020, which confirmed that the majority of accessibility changes we needed to make had been resolved.
-A small number of issues, largely relating to documents like PDFs, remain and we are working to resolve these by January 2021.
+A small number of issues, largely relating to documents like PDFs, were resolved by 31 January 2021.